-Exchange 2013/2016 mailbox size increase can be done either by EAC (Exchange Administration Console) or shell.
-It’s quite easy to increase the mailbox size, but you would be searching for the option if you are already familiar with Exchange 2010 or 2007.
-EAC works completely on web browser and you can control, manage and modify settings by accessing through internet browser.
+Exchange server 2013/2016/2019 mailbox size can be increased either by EAC (Exchange Administration Console) or Powershell.
+It’s quite easy to increase the mailbox size, but you would be searching for the option if you are already familiar with older versions of Exchange 2010 or 2007.
+EAC works completely on the web browser and you can control, manage and modify settings by accessing through the internet browser.

-On most occasions you would probably need to increase the mailbox size of individual user, not the all users in your organization.
-Follow these steps to achieve this task.
+In most of the occasions, you would probably need to increase the mailbox size for an individual user, not all users in your organization.
+Follow these steps to complete this task.

-1) Access the ECP of Exchange 2013 (definitely you must know this step, typing /ecp after the mail server URL in web browser).
-Though below screenshots had been taken on 2013 version, still it is applicable for 2016 server as no much change in new interface.
+1) Access the ECP of Exchange 2016/2019 (definitely you must know this process, typing /ecp after the mail server URL in a web browser).
+Though below screenshots taken from the 2013 version, still, it is applicable for 2016/2019 servers since not much change in the web interface.

 2) Under ‘Recipients’, select the user mailbox you need to increase the size.
 Click on ‘Edit’ to open the properties.

 3) Select ‘mailbox usage’ to increase the size.
 You need to click on ‘More Options’ to get the option to set mailbox limits as below.
 Usually, the mailbox size settings will inherit from database limit (which is shown in next step) settings.
 If you need to modify the quota settings, check the ‘Customize the quota settings…’ and set the size in GB.
 You can also set ‘Unlimited’ here.
 Unlike earlier Exchange 2007, the size increase will take effect immediately and the user can see the changes immediately on MS Outlook or Outlook Web Access.